https://www.totraveltoo.com/

 Sigiriya

-Also famous as the Lion’s Rock, Sigiriya rock fortress is a UNESCO World Heritage Site, and it was constructed in the 3rd century BC and had historical significance as the earliest examples of ancient urban planning.
+Also famous as the Lion’s Rock, the Sigiriya rock fortress is a UNESCO World Heritage Site, and it was constructed in the 3rd century BC and had historical significance as the earliest example of ancient urban planning.

 It is intended in the form of an enormous stone lion whose body has been demolished, but the feet still remain perched magnificently on the 370-meter high rocky plateau.
 It is an integral part of the cultural triangle in Sri Lanka.
 The triangle also includes Polonnaruwa Temple ruins and Cave temples of Dambulla which are located close to Sigiriya.